1959 VFA season: Admission of Sunshine

 With Prahran expelled from the Association, the Sunshine Football Club lodged an application to replace it.
 Sunshine's application was first reported on 24 March, and was accepted unanimously by the remaining members of the Association on 27 March.
 The Association had made overtures to a club based in Sunshine as early as the central ground dispute of 1934, and the club had actively been seeking admission to the Association for the previous eight years.

-Sunshine was a large club in a strong growth area of Melbourne's west, which operated two teams in the Metropolitan League and three teams in the Footscray District League and had more than 200 registered players.
-It was runner-up in the Metropolitan League in 1958.
+Sunshine was a large club in a strong growth area of Melbourne's west, which operated two teams in the Metropolitan Football League (MFL) and three teams in the Footscray District League and had more than 200 registered players.
+It was runner-up in the MFL in 1958.
 It played its home games at Selwyn Park, which was up to Association standard and had a recently built £20,000 pavilion.

-Sunshine's playing uniform in the Metropolitan league consisted of blue and white hoops, identical to Moorabbin's guernsey.
+Sunshine's playing uniform in the MFL consisted of blue and white hoops, identical to Moorabbin's guernsey.
 The clubs were not drawn to play each other until late in the season, so Sunshine played in its hoops until July, when it switched to a navy blue guernsey with a white yoke, and plain blue socks.